cs3org/OCM-API/IETF-RFC.md

   to the more secure (and possibly required) invite flow.
-  _ `"receive-code"` - to indicate that this OCM Server can receive a `code` as part of a Share Creation Notification, and exchange it for a bearer token at the Sending Server's `/token` API endpoint.
+  _ `"receive-code"` - to indicate that this OCM Server can receive a `code` as part of a Share Creation Notification, and exchange it for a bearer token at the Sending Server's tokenEndPoint.
   _ `"invite-wayf"` - to indicate that this OCM Server exposes a WAYF Page to facilitate the Invite flow.
 * OPTIONAL: criteria (array of string) - The criteria for accepting a